corley/ng-startup-documentation/docs/03-modules.md

-### Layout views
 ## Routing
 In the example above we defined in the `.config` the rules for routing.
-In this way all calls to `/home` will be managed by the HomeCtrl with the view homte.tpl.html, and all urls like `/page/about-us` will be managed by PageCtrl with the vide page.tpl.html.
+In this way all calls to `/home` will be managed by the HomeCtrl with the view home.tpl.html, and all urls like `/page/about-us` will be managed by PageCtrl with the vide page.tpl.html.
 Thanks to [ui-router](http://angular-ui.github.io/ui-router/site/) you can set your routes in a simple way.
 You have to define a state (such a name for the route) that must be unique in the app.
 When you create your module, remember that you can set different states with route associated that will join a controller and his view:

 ``` javascript
 //...